Vani131975/ai_salary_prediction/README.md

 # ai_salary_prediction

+##  What I Did

+1.  **Exploratory Data Analysis (EDA)**
+   - Analyzed salary distributions, experience levels, job locations, and remote work trends
+   - Visualized relationships between salary and features like company size, skills, and geography

+2.  **Data Preprocessing**
+   - Handled missing values and outliers
+   - Encoded categorical variables (e.g., experience level, employment type)
+   - Normalized numerical features for model compatibility

+3.  **ANN Model Building**
+   - Built an Artificial Neural Network using TensorFlow/Keras
+   - Defined input layers, hidden layers, activation functions, and output node for regression

+4.  **Model Training & Evaluation**
+   - Split data into training and test sets
+   - Trained the model and evaluated performance using MAE, RMSE, and R² metrics

+5.  **Hyperparameter Tuning**
+   - Tuned batch size, epochs, learning rate, and number of layers to improve accuracy
+   - Used GridSearch-like approach and monitored validation loss

+6.  **Final Report & Explanation**
+   - Documented model performance and feature importance
+   - Interpreted the results in the context of global AI job trends
+   - Provided insights and recommendations based on findings

-📊 Global AI Job Market & Salary Trends 2025
+ Global AI Job Market & Salary Trends 2025

-🔍 Complete Analysis of 15,000+ Positions
+ Complete Analysis of 15,000+ Positions

 📘 Dataset Overview

 This comprehensive dataset provides an in-depth view of the global AI and machine learning job landscape across 50+ countries, covering 15,000+ real job postings collected from major job platforms worldwide.
 It is ideal for data scientists, career researchers, and market analysts.

-📦 What's Inside
+ What's Inside

 This dataset includes detailed salary information, job requirements, company insights, and geographic trends.
 Below are its key features: